-In contrast to revocable trusts, irrevocable trusts cannot be revoked or modified after they are signed.
+In contrast, irrevocable trusts cannot be revoked or modified after they are signed.
 Irrevocable trusts can be useful tools for specific goals, like reducing taxes, but they require giving up ownership and control of trust property.

 Probably not.
-Most people do not need to worry about estate taxes because the federal estate tax is levied only on estates worth close to $12 million (or almost $24 million for married couples).
+Most people do not need to worry about federal estate taxes because the federal estate tax is levied only on estates worth close to $12 million (or almost $24 million for married couples).
 That said, Hawaii has its own separate state estate tax, which has a lower threshold (as well as a lower tax rate).

 To make a living trust in Hawaii, you:

-You can use Quicken WillMaker & Trust to make a living trust using your computer.
+You can use WillMaker & Trust to make a living trust using your computer.
 It has a simple interview format that allows you to complete the trust at your own pace, and it gives you lots of legal and practical help along the way.
 Based on your responses, the program produces a living trust document customized for you and your situation.
-With Quicken WillMaker & Trust, you can also make a will, powers of attorney, health care directives, and many other useful documents.
+With WillMaker & Trust, you can also make a will, powers of attorney, health care directives, transfer on death deeds, and many other useful documents.
 Use it just for yourself or for your entire family.